 - The business and customer measurements which are extremely tough to measure and improve are not recorded.

-Service Level Management thus makes sure that the targets which are set are precise and assessable, improves the levels of customer satisfaction and the relationship between the customers and the business.
+Service Level Management thus makes sure that the targets which are set are precise and assessable, improving the levels of customer satisfaction and the relationship between the customers and the business.
 It ensures that there is a constant improvement in all the service levels even after the targets have been met.
 Give yourself a chance to grow in your Service Management career with the ITIL 4 Foundation certification training, and gain useful skills and best practices.